Hosting-Utilities/cj.com-wordpress-plugin/wp-readme.md

 - Add server side cookie implementation
 - Allow you to choose which implementation you would like to use.
 See the settings page for more info on the different implementations.
 - WordPress 6.0 compatibility
+- Fix bug where in certain circumstances it was trying to set the cookie based on the value of the cje GET parameter instead of the cjevent parameter
+- Added the cj_cookie_duration filter

 = version 3.2 =
 Add tag ID